 Here're some tips on travel

-Good luck with your plan, sounds like a great adventure. about 7 years ago
+Good luck with your plan, sounds like a great adventure. over 7 years ago

 It may be more expensive to hire a car to drive to Maun - about 2 days drive.
 It's perfectly safe, but I think the best idea is to fly - speak to Denise Ferreira on Skype, or call her on +27114448910 on Monday. she could quote you for both options. about 7 years ago